verified_user 12-Stage Security Pipeline

 HMAC Integrity Verification

-Every request routed through guard_net must carry a valid HMAC-SHA256 signature computed over the canonical request string.
+Every request routed through sphyr_net must carry a valid HMAC-SHA256 signature computed over the canonical request string.
 The signature is verified at the Cloudflare edge before any downstream processing begins — a tampered or replayed request is rejected immediately.
 Timestamps are enforced within a ±300 second window to prevent replay attacks without requiring clock synchronization infrastructure.

-x-sphyr-ts: 1743800400 SSRF Protection
+SSRF Protection

 Server-Side Request Forgery (SSRF) attacks let compromised agents probe internal networks, metadata APIs, or private services.
 Sphyr validates every target URL against known private IP ranges (RFC 1918, loopback, link-local), enforces HTTPS-only protocols, and performs forward DNS resolution to detect DNS rebinding attempts — where a hostname initially resolves to a public IP but later resolves to an internal one.
 Requests that fail any check are blocked before the outbound connection is made.